basakbozkurt/FactCheck-LLM/README.md

 # FactCheck-LLM
 This repository contains the performance results of different LLMs on fact-checking tasks.

 ## Download Ollama

 If you are using linux

     curl -L https://ollama.com/download/ollama-linux-amd64 -o ollama
     chmod +x ollama

+you may need to run command for ollama commands linux

+    ./ollama

 Or check Mac App or Windows app on: https://ollama.com/download/